github-aws-runners/terraform-aws-github-runner/modules/multi-runner/README.md

 # Module - Multi runner

-> This module replaces the top-level module to make it easy to crate with one deployment multiple type of runners.
+> This module replaces the top-level module to make it easy to create with one deployment multiple type of runners.

 This module create many runners with a single GitHub app.
 The module utiliazed the internal modules and deploys parts of the stack for each runner defined.